-Before embarking on your bathroom renovation project, there are a few things you have to consider.
-We have put together this guide to give you an idea of what is involved when renovating bathrooms.
+Before starting a bathroom refurbishment project, there are a few things you have to consider.
+We have put together this bathroom remodelling guide to give you an idea of what is involved when renovating bathrooms.

 Bathroom Remodelling Process can be separated into five stages:

 You can find many online sites offering bathroom design ideas and inspiration.
 Here are some of the most popular ones:

 Houzz is a type of social media network where homeowners can connect with builders, architects and interior designers, who use the platform to showcase their work.
 You can create idea books where you can save all your favourite images.

 Pinterest is a social media platform that allows users to upload and share images and videos.
 You can 'pin' all your favourite pictures on your board to view later.